Chicken Cacciatore Recipe

 Italians love to build flavor by adding ingredients slowly and sometimes one at a time.
 Be sure to use a large, heavy, and deep skillet for this recipe (a 12-inch skillet with a lid is preferred).

-STEP 1: SAUTE the CHICKEN: First, the chicken is seasoned with some salt and pepper.
+STEP 1: SAUTE THE CHICKEN: First, the chicken is seasoned with some salt and pepper.
 Next, heat olive oil in your heavy deep skillet.
-Add the chicken breasts and cook for a few minutes per side to brown them, and seal in its juices.
+Add the chicken breasts and cook for a few minutes per side to brown them, and seal them in their juices.

-STEP 2: ADD the VEGETABLES: Next, add the chopped onion, garlic, carrot, and celery to the skillet, along with some rosemary, and simmered for about 2 minutes, to soften the veggies.
+STEP 2: ADD THE VEGETABLES: Next, add the chopped onion, garlic, carrot, and celery to the skillet.
+Then toss some rosemary, and simmer for about 2 minutes, to soften the veggies.
 Stir occasionally.

 STEP 5: ADD REMAINING VEGGIES: Add the mushrooms, sliced peppers, and fresh Italian parsley.
 Stir to combine the mixture.
 Then COVER with a lid and simmer on low heat, for 20 to 25 minutes.